 We are committed to providing every client with dedicated, effective legal representation and personalized service, no matter how complex the case.
 We understand how difficult it can be to face employment discrimination, which is why we are ready to do whatever we can to pursue the justice and accountability you deserve.

-Contact Cruz Law today to discuss your case during a free consultation with an employment discrimination attorney in Tallahassee.
+Contact Cruz Law today to discuss your case during a consultation with an employment discrimination attorney in Tallahassee.

 Employment discrimination occurs when a worker is treated differently or less favorably than other similarly situated workers due to some characteristic of the discriminated worker, such as their race, national origin, religious beliefs, sex, gender, or disability.
 Types of conduct that can constitute employment discrimination include: